CTSRD-CHERI/quartus-install/README.md

-                   Number of parallel download connections --fix-libpng     Build and add libpng12.so binary to Quartus library dir (needed for recent Ubuntu among others)
+                   Number of parallel download connections --fix-libpng     Build and add libpng12.so binary to Quartus library dir (needed for recent Ubuntu among others) --check-urls     Check whether the URLs in the database are fetchable
 ```

 Example usage: